-- a. increase, in the short term, the transparency of APEC investment regimes by (i) updating the APEC Guidebook On Investment Regimes as appropriate to reflect changes in regimes; (ii) establishing software networks on investment regulations and investment opportunities; and (iii) improving the state of statistical reporting and data collection; - b. promote, in the short term, an on-going mechanism for dialogue with the APEC business community on ways to improve the APEC investment environment; - c. identify, in the short term, on-going technical cooperation needs in the Asia-Pacific region and organize training programs which will assist APEC economies in fulfilling APEC investment objectives; - d. establish, in the short term, a dialogue process with the Organization for Economic Cooperation and Development (OECD) and other international fora involved in global and regional investment issues; - e. define and implement, in the short term, follow-on training to the Uruguay Round implementation seminars; - f. undertake an evaluation of the role of investment liberalization in economic development in the Asia-Pacific region; - g. study, in the medium term, possible common elements between existing sub-regional arrangements relevant to investment;
+- a. increase, in the short term, the transparency of APEC investment regimes by

+(i) updating the APEC Guidebook On Investment Regimes as appropriate to reflect changes in regimes; (ii) establishing software networks on investment regulations and investment opportunities; and (iii) improving the state of statistical reporting and data collection; - promote, in the short term, an on-going mechanism for dialogue with the APEC business community on ways to improve the APEC investment environment; - c. identify, in the short term, on-going technical cooperation needs in the Asia-Pacific region and organize training programs which will assist APEC economies in fulfilling APEC investment objectives; - d. establish, in the short term, a dialogue process with the Organization for Economic Cooperation and Development (OECD) and other international fora involved in global and regional investment issues; - e. define and implement, in the short term, follow-on training to the Uruguay Round implementation seminars;

+undertake an evaluation of the role of investment liberalization in economic development in the Asia-Pacific region;

-- h. refine, in the medium term, APEC's understanding of "free and open investment"; and - i. assess, in the long-term, the merits of developing an APEC-wide discipline on investment in the light of APEC's own progress through the medium term as well as developments in other international fora.
+- f. study, in the medium term, possible common elements between existing subregional arrangements relevant to investment; - g. refine, in the medium term, APEC's understanding of "free and open investment"; and - h. assess, in the long-term, the merits of developing an APEC-wide discipline on investment in the light of APEC's own progress through the medium term as well as developments in other international fora.

-5. STANDARDS AND CONFORMANCE OBJECTIVE
+5. STANDARDS 5 AND CONFORMANCE

-APEC economies will, in accordance with the Declaration on APEC Standards and Conformance Framework and with the Agreement on Technical Barriers to Trade (TBT Agreement) and the Agreement on the Application of Sanitary and Phytosanitary Measures (SPS Agreement) attached to the WTO Agreement:
+APEC economies will, in accordance with the Declaration on APEC Standards and Conformance Framework and with the Agreement on Technical Barriers to Trade (TBT Agreement) and the